 Our partners at the Subscription Trade Association published these insights on their blog.
 Read the original article here.

 Consumers are reevaluating their subscriptions due to recent economic challenges causing supply chain issues and rising costs.
-According to our May 2022 Subscription Commerce Conversion Index, the estimated total monthly expenditure on subscriptions decreased by 46% between October 2021 and March 2022.
+According to our Subscription Commerce Conversion Index, the estimated total monthly expenditure on subscriptions decreased by 46% between October 2021 and March 2022.

 The index, published in collaboration with PYMNTS.com, seeks to explain why consumers are canceling subscriptions and what merchants can do to keep subscribers engaged.